genicam/harvesters/README.rst

     buffer = iam.fetch_buffer()
     print(buffer)
-    iam.queue_buffer(buffer)
+    # Don't forget to queue the buffer.
+    buffer.queue()

 In this option, again, do not forget that you have to queue the buffer by yourself.
 If you forgot queueing it, then you'll lose a buffer that could be used for image acquisition.
 Everything is up to your design, so please choose an appropriate way for you.
+In addition, once you queued the buffer, the Buffer object will be obsolete.
+There's nothing to do with it.

 Okay, then you would stop image acquisition with the following code: